backupbrew/switchbrew/BCT.md

 | ------ | ---- | ------------------------------------------ |
 | 0x0    | 0x80 | Array of master static key encryption keys |
 | 0x80   | 0x10 | [Stage 2](Package1.md "wikilink") key      |

+### bootloader0\_info

+#### 1.0.0 - 2.3.0

+The version field is set to 0x01, meaning that the first keyblob is to be used.

+#### 3.0.0

+The version field was changed to 0x02, meaning that the second keyblob is now used.

+#### 3.0.1

+The version field was changed to 0x03, meaning that the third keyblob is now used.

 ## IRAM